fdazen/fda-documentation/general.md

  ![](19.png]({{site.baseurl}}/images/19.png)

+Here is a quick breakdown of what ach box means:

 If you check the box _Invoices_, your template will show up in any reservation folio, by clicking on the blue link _Invoice_:

  ![](20.png]({{site.baseurl}}/images/20.png)